-The High Traction skins from the Canadian company G3 represent the most unique product in our test.
-The incredibly high grip far exceeds that of the other skins we tested.
+The High Traction skins from the Canadian company G3 represent a unique product in our test - an incredibly high grip that far exceeds that of the other skins we tested.
 As you read on, you'll see both the value and cost of this attribute.

 G3 HT skins in action in a bony, but still skiing well, Eastern Sierra.
 February 2015

 In our view, glide is the single most important attribute of climbing skins, and it is often the most overlooked.
 When most consumers think of skins, they think of the grip and the glue.
 It is indeed important that skins stick to snow and skis stick to skins, and we'll elaborate on that below.
 However, with every step in good skinning technique the user slides the ski along the snow.
-Resistance to this slide costs energy.
-Easy sliding makes for easier climbing.
+Resistance to this slide costs energy and easy sliding makes for easier climbing.

 On the left, the Dynastar Cham equipped with G3 High Traction skins.
 On the right, the Voile V6 set up with Black Diamond Ascension Nylon.

 When it comes to grip, basically all skins grip well enough to climb at the most efficient, biomechanically speaking, angle.
 Because we have the option to set our own track, we can climb at whatever angle we want.
 The savvy skier, setting her own track, will choose a moderate angle for the easiest progress.
 At that efficient angle, usually around 15-20 deg from horizontal, even the most slippery skins grab totally fine.
 All this said, occasionally one wishes to skin more steeply.
 Very rarely terrain requires that the skier climb more steeply.
 Usually, though, it is the track setting skier that dictates the angle.
 The first person along, whether in your group or not, may have more grippy conditions, or better skins, or, most likely, better technique.
 They set a steep track, and those following do not want to set their own path.
 In these cases, improving skinning technique is the best bet.
 Next, grippier skins can help.